cstjean/ClobberingReload.jl/README.md

 ```

 `st` and `st2` are actually of a different type.
 Functions defined on the
-first `A.SomeType` will not work on the second, and vice versa.
+first `::A.SomeType` will not work on the second, and vice versa.
 This is
 inconvenient when working interactively.

-`ClobberingReload` solves this problem by never creating a second module.
-It
+`ClobberingReload.creload` solves this problem by never creating a second
-just evaluates the modified code inside the existing module object, replacing
+module.
+It just evaluates the modified code inside the existing module object,
-the previous definitions.
+replacing the previous definitions.

 ```julia
 using ClobberingReload